By Talking Trees

 Goodbye Utility Bills!

 From buildings made of cans used as bricks in the seventies to the current Global Model we know and love, the Earthships evolution has been incredible and continues today.
 The Global Model may be the most recognized Earthship but for every climate theres an Earthship to match.
 The simple Hut Earthship designed for the tropics, the Windship designed to survive tsunamis and hurricanes, E.V.E. or Earthship Village Ecologies which addresses the cost of housing and of course the Global Model which will be our focus as it is the best Earthship design for our climate.

 Creator Michael Renyolds along with an incredible team have been developing the Earthship in Taos New Mexico for over 35 years.
 While the words "New Mexico" may invoke thoughts of a much warmer climate Taos is very similar to much of Canada.
 At an elevation over 6000' above sea level Taos experiences very similar conditions including snow and well below freezing temperatures.
 While the climate in Taos is comparable there are differences that we are beginning to address so the Earthship can better suit our Northern Climate (NC).

-Talking Trees is based out of North Frontenac (NF) Ontario Canada which has more extreme sustained versions of the conditions in Taos.
+Talking Trees is based out of Ontario Canada which has more extreme sustained versions of the conditions in Taos.
 Taos does experience freezing temperatures but there is a large swing from day to night and winter overall isn't as intense.
-In North Frontenac the sub zero temperatures of winter can last 4 months with -20c sometimes lasting for weeks.
-Taos also receives 283 sun days a year on average while NF receives 150.
+In Ontario the sub zero temperatures of winter can last 4 months with -20c sometimes lasting for weeks.
+Taos also receives 283 sun days a year on average while we receive 150.
 To address these variations in climate Talking Trees has made the first round, of what we're sure will be many modifications to come in the continuing evolution of the Earthship.